TheSmiths-Widgets/ts.photographer/readme.md

     - `CHANGE_FADEOUT`: Fadeout the preview when changing to another.

 **ANIMATIONS IS AN ARRAY OF ANIMATION CONSTANTS.
-Please use the constant provided by the widget.**
+Please use the constants provided by the widget.**

 ## Changelog
 * 1.0 First version